mmiklavc/ai-prompts/README.md

 - Overlays in `profiles/` let you customize without touching `core/` or `adapters/`.
 - Add new languages by dropping a JSON adapter in `adapters/` and rebuilding.

+---

+> Portions of this repository (including documentation and rule scaffolding) were generated or refined with the assistance of AI tools, such as ChatGPT (GPT-5).
+> All generated content has been reviewed by human maintainers.
+> See [LICENSE](./LICENSE) for full licensing details.